eheyne/user-management/tutorial.md

 Now we can run `grunt handlebars` at the command line and have it generate a `templates.js` file in our scripts folder.
 Once that completes, test the application using `http-server` and browsing to `localhost:8080` as is described above in [Step 1: Precompiling Underscore Templates](#user-content-step-1-precompiling-underscore-templates).
 Ensure that it still works the same as it did before.

-## Step 4: Convert to CommonJS Style Modules with browserify
+## Step 4: Convert to CommonJS Modules with browserify
 This step builds upon what was covered in the [Convert from Underscore templates to Handlebars](#user-content-step-3-convert-from-underscore-templates-to-handlebars) step, so you can build upon the contents of the `3-convert-from-underscore-to-handlebars` folder.
 The completed code for this step can be found in the `4-convert-to-use-browserify` folder.

 The current state of the application is not very maintainable or extensible.
 All the JavaScript is embedded in the single HTML file and most variables have global window scope.
 The application is small now and fairly easy to change, but if features were to be added to this application, it can grow rather quickly and become cumbersome to manage.
 So before it gets to that state, it would be nice to make it more maintainable and extensible by modularizing the code.
-If this were a Node.js application, it would be using CommonJS style modules to organize each object in its individual file.
-We can do this in none Node.js code using [browserify](http://browserify.org/).
+If this were a Node.js application, it would be using CommonJS modules to organize each object in its individual file.
+We can utilize these modules in the browser by using [browserify](http://browserify.org/).
 Browserify can be installed using the following command:

 ```shell
   npm install -g browserify